Thunder Bay's Active Transportation Plan has one main goal: to help make Thunder Bay a great place to walk, bike, and roll.

 2014 Active Transportation Map Adobe PDF, 2 pages, 4.8 MB

 The City has developed a guide to help cyclists who chose to ride year-round called “The Thunder Bay All-Weather Cycling Guide”.
 The Guide covers clothing, equipment, lighting, and riding techniques.
 It is available here:

 All-Weather Cycling Guide Adobe PDF, 18 Pages, 981 KB

-City Council recently approved 5.2 kilometers of new bike lanes and 1.7 kilometers of new shared lanes.
-Learn More
+City Council recently approved 4.1 kilometres of new bike lanes and 3.7 kilometres of preferred cycling routes.

 |Address:||Victoriaville Civic Centre

 111 Syndicate Ave S